 19. Add the drained cooked chickpeas.

-21. Season with salt and stir well. pressure cook on a medium for 2 to 3 whistles or for 10 to 12 minutes.
+21. Season with salt and stir well.
+Pressure cook on medium heat for 2 to 3 whistles or for 10 to 12 minutes.
 I pressure cooked for 2 whistles.

-22. When the pressure settles down on its own, then open the lid of the cooker. gently fluff the rice.
+22. When the pressure settles down on its own, then only open the lid of the cooker.
+Gently fluff the rice.

-23. Garnish with coriander leaves or mint leaves and Serve chana pulao hot with raita, pickle, papad or any veg salad.
+23. Garnish with coriander leaves or mint leaves and Serve chana pulao hot or warm with raita, pickle, papad or any veg salad.

 More Pulao recipes

-- ¾ cup white chickpeas (safed chana or kabuli chana or chole)
+- ¾ cup white chickpeas (garbanzo beans or safed chana or kabuli chana or chole)

 - 1 cup heaped basmati rice, 200 grams rice